-Issue Proposed Response Plan Actions A1 Significant traffic generators have the potential to increase traffic flows and external- internal-external trips.
-Associated with this is a potential increase in parking and public transport demands. of transport (through the TravelSmart Ensure the City's parking plan is developed in conjunction with the operators of the major traffic generating developments in the City.
+Issue Proposed Response Plan Actions A1 Significant traffic generators have the potential to increase traffic flows and external-internal-external trips.
+Associated with this is a potential increase in parking and public transport demands.
+Increased focus on public transport and alternative modes of transport (through the TravelSmart program) to reduce the reliance on motor vehicles.
+A-1-7 Ensure the City's parking plan is developed in conjunction with the operators of the major traffic generating developments in the City.